-Symptoms of sinus infection are very similar to those of the common cold.
-However, when due to a cold virus, such symptoms typically improve in 1 to 2 weeks.
-If you continue to have nasal symptoms that linger after having a cold, then you may have developed a sinus infection.
+Symptoms of sinus infection are similar to those of the common cold.
+However, cold symptoms typically improve in 1 to 2 weeks.
+Nasal symptoms that linger after a cold may be a sinus infection.

 Copyright © Nucleus Medical Media, Inc.

-- Nasal discharge that may be thick, and greenish or yellowish in color
+- Discharge—may be thick, and greenish or yellowish in color

 - Headache (in acute sinusitis)

 - Ear pain, tooth pain, or pain in the face

 - Bad breath and unpleasant taste in the mouth

 Most experts believe that sinus infection does not cause long term headaches.
 However, some people get headaches from sinus pressure due to weather changes.

 Acute rhinosinusitis in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/acute-rhinosinusitis-in-adults.
 Accessed November 15, 2021.